skyout/sass-styleguide/README.md

 ### Declaration

 Variables are declared using the `$` notation.
-Mixins should be housed in a file called `_variables.sass`.
+Variables should be housed in a file called `_variables.sass`.
 Variables are used for common colors, fonts, and numbers used throughout the stylesheets.

 * Variables should follow dashed formatting
 * Ensure that variables are not ambiguous and describe the value they hold.